Aktuell Article Count: 99

 For a successful application, you must first pass the portfolio selection, then the practical and oral examination (in the study programmes Interior Architecture, Art Education, Master of Art & Therapy and Master of Architecture & Art) and then enrol (matriculation).

 We recommend that all applicants take part in a portfolio consultation / portfolio forum for the classes or degree programmes before applying or make an appointment for this with the professors or artistic assistant.
-You can find more detailed information under "Portfolio forum".
 The portfolio consultation is a non-binding counselling service and therefore not an admission requirement.

 Please note: The language of teaching is usually German.
 Depending on individual approaches of class professors and lecturers there might be assistance in English or meetings in class held in English, but this is not obligatory.
 Most theory seminars are held in German as well.
 Please inform yourself about the language requirements prior to applying.
 For Fine Arts for example, you will need a proof of German B1.
 If you have any questions, please contact the Students Office: